sguox002/leetcode/leetcode-all.md

 mapping relation: each char in pattern can match a string in s. one way is to try all possibilities.
-- pattern must contain duplicates, otherwise we can always map true. backtracking + hashmap.
+- pattern must contain duplicates, otherwise we can always map true.
+- char to str map, str to char map and they cannot change.
+- try all prefix to the first char match. backtracking + hashmap.
 ->>
 <<-290	Word Pattern    		38.1%	Easy
-string separated by space, mapping is simple.
+string separated by space, mapping is simple. just check mutual mapping.
 ->>

 <<-320	Generalized Abbreviation    		52.9%	Medium